 With the emergence of the Omicron variant, the third wave of COVID-19 has struck the country.
 In a stringent move to prevent the spread of the virus, many states across India have restrictions that include curfew and weekend lockdowns related restrictions.
 Many state governments continue to impose strict restrictions in places with a higher number of coronavirus cases.

 Interstate travel, and driving, in general, is permitted in most parts of the country.
-States like Rajasthan, Odisha, Tamil Nadu, Karnataka, Uttar Pradesh, Bihar, Uttarakhand, Chhattisgarh, West Bengal, Assam, Tripura, Manipur and Andamans have lifted the lockdown/curfew restrictions.
+States like Maharashtra, Kerala , Rajasthan, Odisha, Tamil Nadu, Karnataka, Uttar Pradesh, Bihar, Uttarakhand, Chhattisgarh, West Bengal, Assam, Tripura, Manipur and Andamans have declared night curfew while some have weekend lockdowns.

 Here are the latest COVID-related updates for travel and driving in different states across India.

 The travel restrictions if any apply to visitors travelling by air, train or by road – either in public transport or private vehicles like a car or a bike.
 Since the rules could change anytime, it’s best advised to check with the local administration/airline/hotel or the local health authorities just a few days before your travel.

 Largely road travel across India is permitted, public transport services like buses, trains, autorickshaws, and taxi services are functional, some of the states have permitted only 50% capacity in public transport.